nioroso-x3/dr_sasa_n/README.md

 ```
  -Switches

--nomatrix switch will disable matrix output.
+-nomatrix Switch will disable matrix output.

--r float  switch will set the water probe radius in Angstroms.
+-r <float> Switch will set the water probe radius in Angstroms.
 Default value is 1.4.
 Setting to 0 is equal to using the molecular surface.

--v  Allows the user to define their own VdW radii for PDBs or MOL2 files.
+-v <filename> Allows the user to define their own VdW radii for PDBs or MOL2 files.
 Examples are distributed under the utils folder, as vdw.radii and vdiw.radii.mol2.

 -no_atmasa_autosort Special setting for atmasa output files.
 Disables the autosorter, useful for malformed mol2 or pdbs with atoms with missing chain identifers.

+-force_reorder Sorts the input file by chain name, residue number and atom name.\n\n"

 ## Compiling
 After cloning the source, enter the directory and create a build directory: